 With Michelle Lujan Grisham as governor, New Mexico can boost investment in renewable energy, hold polluters accountable and restore protections that were slashed in the last eight years.
-Lujan Grisham's track record speaks for itself his is it, folks.
+Lujan Grisham's track record speaks for itself ▼his is it, folks.
 The Rio Grande Chapter and all progressives are putting in the calls, knocking on doors, making donations, working with allies and making sure their friends and family vote.
 Our Chapter's all-volunteer political team has endorsed a great set of strong candidates who can lead New Mexico forward.
 After eight years of stagnation and attacks on our land, water and communities by our current governor, we are even more determined to vote.
 I am especially excited that Michelle Lujan Grisham will be our next governor.
 Michelle is experienced, tough, energetic and committed to a progressive future for our state.
 Michelle is traveling the state, listening to New Mexicans and making the commitments to move us forward.
 She has endorsed a renewable portfolio standard for electricity in New Mexico of 80% by 2040.
 Imagine having a governor who understands the importance of renewable energy to our planet and economy instead of a governor committed to climate denial and the profits of polluters.
-This election is one of the best chances we may ever get to stop the extremism represented by Michelle's opponent, whose reckless actions we can see the tragic effects of here in New Mexico Michelle will be this governor if we work hard to elect her.
+This election is one of the best chances we may ever get to stop the extremism represented by Michelle's opponent, whose reckless actions we can see the tragic effects of here in New Mexico.
+Michelle will be this governor if we work hard to elect her.
 She will stand up for our wildlife and for protection of our air and water.
 Sweetheart deals for polluters can be ended.
 Abuse of our environment and our communities can be curtailed.
 We can have a state government that cares about us, instead of an administration interested only in implementing the Koch brothers' agenda.
 Gov. Michelle Lujan Grisham will fight to protect New Mexicans - women, Latinos, immigrants, workers, children - from the Trump administration.
 Her opponent has been a cheerleader and remains another silent enabler of a morally corrupt and dangerous administration Michelle is working hard, and so are we in the Sierra Club.
 If we get her elected, we can move on to a resilient, sustainable future for ourselves and for our communities.
 Make sure you vote, and please contact us to volunteer if you can spare any time at all.
+This is it, folks!
+U.S. House District 1 to find community-driven solutions, and as a water-rights attorney, she works with local governments, farmers, developers, and conservationists to best use our shared resource.

-This is it, folks! - David Coss, Rio Grande Chapter chair Heinrich an ally on Chaco, methane Sen. Martin Heinrich championed the creation of the Rio Grande Del Norte and Organ Mountains Desert Peaks national monuments and stood up to the Trump administration's attempted land-grab.
+Torres Small is running to replace Steve Pearce, who took every opportunity to gut climate and water safeguards and diminish New Mexico's national monuments.
+If Torres Small can win this newly competitive Southern New Mexico district, a true turnaround for the better is in store.
+Heinrich an ally on Chaco, methane Cen.
+Martin Heinrich Championed the creation of the Rio Grande Del Norte and Organ Mountains Desert Peaks national monuments and stood up to the Trump administration's attempted land-grab.
 He helped pass legislation expanding public access to the Valles Caldera National Preserve and putting the National Park Service in charge of its management.